[Hpn] school for the homeless

 School Segregation and Homeless Children and Youth:

-are those programs that help homeless children enroll, attend, and
+education programs (those programs that help homeless children

-contrast, are those that separate homeless children from housed
+classrooms or schools (those that separate homeless children from

-children on the basis of their homelessness alone.
+housed children on the basis of their homelessness alone).1

 appropriate public education.
 The Stewart B. McKinney Homeless